adlnet/xAPI-Spec/xAPI-Communication.md

 If a PUT request is received without either header for a resource that already exists, the LRS:

 * MUST return HTTP status 409 "Conflict".
-* MUST return a response explaining that the Learning Record Producer SHOULD
+* MUST return a response explaining that the Learning Record Provider SHOULD
 	- check the current state of the resource.
 	- set the "If-Match" header with the current ETag to resolve the conflict.
 * MUST NOT make a modification to the resource.